devdanzin/cpython_fusil_report/cpython_report.md

 reports from future fuzzing efforts was expressed.
 The ability of fuzzing to explore a wide surface area of the codebase and uncover edge cases was also recognized as a benefit.
-The engagement of 18 unique developers in authoring PRs for these issues further demonstrates the community's collaborative approach to addressing these fuzzer-identified defects.
+The engagement of 18 unique developers in authoring PRs for these issues further reflects broad developer engagement.

 ## Conclusions